WD-planets/AstroToolkit/docs/Tutorial/Tutorial_data_fetching.rst

     gaia_data = query(kind="data",source=587316166180416640,survey="gaia")

 where the cataclysmic variable Hu Leo has been targeted using its Gaia DR3 source ID.
 This returns any Gaia DR3 catalogue data that is found for that source.
-We can also query the same system in another of the supported surveys, e.g. GALEX:
+We can also query the same system in another survey, e.g. GALEX:

 .. code-block:: python